bxdoan/bxdoan/README.md

 <div align="center">

-> The only person you are destined to become is the person you decide to be.
+> Success is not final, failure is not fatal: It is the courage to continue that counts.

-> — Ralph Waldo Emerson —
+> — Winston Churchill —

 </div>